PeachlifeAB/hyprspace-releases/README.md

 ## Notes

-Hyprspace releases are currently not code-signed or notarized by Apple.
+Hyprspace releases are code-signed.
 See `LEGAL.md` for the current disclosure and audit-facing details.